Quantum tomography explains quantum mechanics: On the foundations of quantum mechanics

 3. To show that a single particle moving along a beam triggers at most one of an array of detection elements.
 This is the \bfi{unique outcome problem} of quantum measurement.

+The \bfi{classicality problem} is solved in principle by \bfi{decoherence} (\sca{Zurek} \cite{Zur}); very detailed expositions can be found in \sca{Schlosshauer} \cite{Schl.book, Schl2019}.
+In the decoherence approach, a \bfi{quantum system} $S$ localized in some region of spacetime is regarded together with its \bfi{environment} $E$, essentially the complement of $S$ in the universe.
+But to make computations feasible, the environment is in actual models of decoherence heavily simplified -- usually to a free thermal field.
+This changes the quantitative predictions; however, the qualitative aspects are unaffected since the most strongly interacting part of the environment gives the dominant contributions to the decoherence effect, and the details of the interaction do not matter much.

+$S$ and $E$ are considered to be subsystems of a larger system $S+E$ with a unitary time evolution.
+The \bfi{density operator} of $S$ is defined at each time as the \bfi{reduced density operator} inducedon the state space of $S$ by the quantum expectation mapping of the large unitary system $S+E$ at the same time.

+This density operator encodes all dynamical information about the system $S$ that can be obtained from the unitary dynamics of $S+E$, hence is an exact, complete and irreducible description of the quantum system $S$ at all times.
+Moreover, in some (often but not always good) approximation, the dynamics is of the Lindblad form \gzit{e.Lindblad}, or its generalization with an integral over uncountably many $\ell$s in place of the sum.
+However, unlike the statistical mixtures of pure states traditionally employed to define density operators, the reduced density operator does {\em not} have an interpretation as a statistical mixture of pure states.
+While it can be decomposed mathematically into many physically inequivalent such mixtures, none of these has any physical relevance.
+(It is therefore sometimes said to be an \bfi{improper mixture}.)

-The first part is solved in principle by \bfi{decoherence} (\sca{Zurek} \cite{Zur}, \sca{Schlosshauer} \cite{Schl2019}).
-In an extremely short decoherence time, density operators of macroscopic systems tend to become essentially diagonal in a preferred basis selected by the environment.
+For many specific cases of interest, it can be shown that the interaction of the system with the environment ensures that the reduced density operators of nonisolated quantum systems (hence all quantum systems whose environment is nonempty) tend to become essentially diagonal in a preferred \bfi{environmentally induced basis} determined by the environment.

+More precisely, for a system with a purely discrete spectrum, the off-diagonal matrix elements in the environmentally induced basis decay exponentially (in these models), with an extremely short half-life called the \bfi{decoherence time}, For systems with a continuous spectrum, one may use an overcomplete basis of coherent states; then there is still exponential decay, but the decoherence time of an off-diagonal matrix element now depends on how far away the labels of the corresponding coherent states are, and goes to zero in the limit where these labels coalesce.
 Mathematically (\sca{Tegmark} \cite{Teg}), this is a consequence of the Riemann--Lebesgue Lemma, which asserts that time integrals over signals with a purely continuous spectrum vanish in the limit where the time span gets arbitrarily large.

+While decoherence provides a satisfactory solution of the classicality problem, \sca{Schlosshauer} \cite[p.50]{Schl.book} and \cite[Section 7.1]{Schl2019} states explicitly (and with good reasons) that the definite outcome problem and the unique outcome problem, combined by him to the \bfi{problem of outcomes}, are not solvable by decoherence.